markusfalk/cd-config-server/README.md

 production.json
 ```

+It currently supports Github and Gitlab as a source of your configuration files.

 ### Independent Lifecyles and Deployments

 To make applications and configurations truly independent we need to somehow tell the service which configuration release is compatible with what version of our applications.